What is a stooled up crane?

-AG Cranes can offer many solutions to your lifting and material handling issues, as standard, a crane would have the end carriages fixed by either face mount (side fixing) or top mount (fixed under the beam).
-However a stooled up gantry crane can be a solution to hook height issues.
-Stooling a crane up will give you extra lifting height without altering you existing gantry system, this is simply achieved by fixing the crane end carriages via a stool, under the main crane beam.
-This raises the crane bridge beam up higher, therefore giving a greater height of lift (HOL).
-This is a great and cost effective solution that we have offered to many happy customers in the past.
+Stooling a crane up will give you extra lifting height without altering you existing gantry system.
+This is simply achieved by fixing the crane end carriages via a stool, under the main crane beam.
+This raises the crane bridge beam up higher, therefore, giving a greater height of lift (HOL).
+This is a hugely cost effective solution that we have offered to many happy customers in the past.

 Below is a Konecranes crane we stooled up to give the client more headroom.
 This can really save money against having to purchase a new taller factory or against purchasing taller crane support steelwork.